-Valeant beats profit estimate on Bausch and Lomb strength, shares surge
+Valeant beats profit estimate on strength of Bausch and Lomb, shares surge

-Valeant Pharmaceuticals International Inc reported a better-than-expected quarterly profit on strength in its Bausch and Lomb eye-care business, and the Canadian drug maker maintained its full-year adjusted earnings forecast.
+Valeant Pharmaceuticals International Inc. reported a better-than-expected quarterly profit on strength in its Bausch and Lomb eye-care business, sending its shares up more than 15 per cent.

-The company's U.S.-listed shares were up 13 per cent at $13.59 in premarket trading on Tuesday.

-Valeant maintained its forecast for full-year adjusted earnings before interest, taxes, depreciation and amortization of $3.60-billion to $3.75-billion, even as it divests assets to reduce its debt pile, accumulated during former CEO Michael Pearson's deal-making spree.
+The Canadian drug maker also maintained its full-year adjusted earnings forecast, despite losing revenue from businesses it sold off to lighten a heavy debt load.

+Chief executive Joseph Papa, who took over the helm in April, 2016, has been working to reshape the company and regain investor confidence after a flurry of investigations into Valeant's accounting and pricing practices that hit its shares.

+"We're going to be much more opportunistic tomorrow as we think about where we are with any potential asset sales.
+We like our portfolio of eye care, dermatology and GI [gastrointestinal products]," he said.

+Valeant said it had 6-per-cent organic revenue growth over the quarter at both its Bausch and Lomb and its Salix business, which makes its GI drugs.

-The company said on Tuesday it reduced total debt by about $6-billion between the end of the first quarter of 2016 and Nov.
-7. The company said total long-term debt, net of unamortized discounts and issuance costs, stood at $27.14-billion.
+It said its total long-term debt, net of unamortized discounts and issuance costs, stood at $27.14-billion.
+It has no long-term debt maturities until 2020.

-Laval, Que.-based Valeant also said it had eliminated all long-term debt maturities until 2020 and all mandatory amortization requirements.

-"Valeant is a very different company today than it was a year ago ...
-We realize there is more progress to be made," Chief Executive Joseph Papa said in a statement.

 The reported quarter included a tax benefit of about $1.4-billion, the company said.

-Excluding items, the company earned $1.04 per share, according to Thomson Reuters I/B/E/S calculation, above analysts' average estimate of 88 cents.
+Excluding one-off items, the company earned $1.04 a share, according to Thomson Reuters I/B/E/S calculations, above analysts' average estimate of 88 cents.

-Total revenue fell 10.5 per cent to $2.22-billion, largely due to volume decreases in its U.S. diversified products and branded businesses, but beat estimate of $2.15-billion.
+Total revenue fell 10.5 per cent to $2.22-billion, largely due to volume decreases in its U.S. diversified products and branded businesses, but beat estimates of $2.15-billion.

+The company maintained its forecast for full-year adjusted earnings before interest, taxes, depreciation and amortization of $3.60-billion to $3.75-billion.

+Valeant's U.S.-listed shares rose 16 per-cent to $13.97 in early afternoon trading.
+They have lost more than 90 per cent of their value since their 2015 peaks, with former executives facing criminal charges and the company contending with lawsuits.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.